Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Which proxy pricing model is cheapest for web scraping?

 Per-GB bandwidth pricing is typically cheapest for large-scale web scraping.
-At volumes above 50GB/month, residential proxies cost $4-8/GB, which translates to roughly $0.001-$0.003 per page scraped (assuming 100-200KB average response).
-Per-request pricing from API services costs $0.001-$0.01 per request — cheaper at low volumes but significantly more expensive at scale.
+At volumes above 50GB/month, residential proxies cost $4 to $8/GB, which translates to roughly $0.001 to $0.003 per page scraped (assuming 100 to 200KB average response).
+Per-request pricing from API services costs $0.001 to $0.01 per request, cheaper at low volumes but significantly more expensive at scale.
 Calculate your cost per successful request under each model using your actual volume to determine which is cheapest for your specific workload.

 Why do residential proxies cost more than datacenter proxies?

 Residential proxies cost more because of sourcing economics.
 Each residential IP comes from a real user who opted into bandwidth sharing through an app, and the proxy provider pays revenue share to the app developer for every gigabyte routed through that connection.
-Datacenter IPs are leased in bulk from data centers at a fraction of the cost.
-Residential proxies also carry a trust premium — they access websites that block datacenter IPs — and the infrastructure to manage millions of peer connections is more complex than managing static datacenter servers.
+Datacenter IPs are leased in bulk from data centres at a fraction of the cost.
+Residential proxies also carry a trust premium, they access websites that block datacenter IPs, and the infrastructure to manage millions of peer connections is more complex than managing static datacenter servers.

 Do failed proxy requests count toward my bandwidth usage?